Orcomp/DemoWebsite/documentation/webversion/webversion.md

 Steps
 ------

-1. Install the website using the installer
+1. Install the website version using the installer
 2. Run Internet Information Services (IIS) Manager
 3. Right click on Sites and click "Add Web Site..."